How To Create And Use WPEngine Staging Environment (Complete Guide)

-Fortunately, there is a solution – a WordPress staging site!
+Fortunately, there is a solution – a staging site!
 This provides you with a safe environment to develop and experiment with your site.

 WP Engine has a staging feature built into its platform.

 How does it work?
 How to use it?
 Where can I find it?

 We’ve hosted websites on WP Engine and have checked out their staging features.
 We answer all your questions.
 We’ll show you how to create a staging site and how to use it on WP Engine.

 Using WordPress hosts for staging can slow down your website because it uses the same server as your live website.
 You need a solution that uses its own web servers so there’s never any extra load on your own.
 Use BlogVault to set up a staging site in under a few minutes.
 Your staging site will never affect your live environment, and what’s more, merging the changes is as simple as one click.

 If you plan on making major changes like shifting to a new theme, updating your website, installing a new plugin on your WP Engine site, we recommend first testing it out on a staging site.

 A staging site is like a play environment to make all sorts of modifications to your site without ever affecting your live site.
 It is an exact replica of your live site, so the results shown here will reflect what it would look like on your live environment.
 You can also build new site while the old site is live with the help of staging site.

-WP Engine supports this staging feature with all of its WordPress Hosting Plans to facilitate safe WordPress development.
+WP Engine offers this feature with all of its WordPress Hosting Plans.